Pantyhose-X/awesome/README.md

 *   [cuberite/Core](https://github.com/cuberite/Core) - Plugin for Cuberite that implements default commands and some additional functionality

-*   [minetest-mods/commoditymarket](https://github.com/minetest-mods/commoditymarket) - Adds one or more global commodity markets to Minetest

 ## C\#

 *   [SubtitleEdit/subtitleedit](https://github.com/SubtitleEdit/subtitleedit) - the subtitle editor :)